badlogic/ledit/README.md

 npm run build
 ```

 Copy the contents of the `site/` folder to a web server.
-That's it.